 Canadian Urban Institute

-Yearly celebration of woman in the arts established in 1990.
+A yearly celebration of women in the arts established in 1990.
 14 woman stand in for the 14 missing to commemorate the Ecole Polytechnique massacre in Montreal on Dec.
 6, 1989.
 Dyan Marie presents Spot Gardens through poetry and the Garden Tool Kit.
-Secret Handshake Gallery,
+Secret Handshake Gallery, Toronto Star Article

 Dec.
 6, 2016, 170 Baldwin, 7:00.